youhane/kocchiyomi/README.md

   ![image](./images/9.png)

 When the user succeed in logging in, the user will be directed to the library page.
 The above image show how it will look like when the library is empty.
 The user can add mangas they like to the library to help the user to find those mangas easier.

   ![image](./images/10.png)

 The image above shows how it will look like when the user has added some manga to the library, as we can see, the manga cover will be shown and we can directly click on it to see the manga details in the Manga Info Page.
+In here, we use recycler view list view to show the list of mangas.
+So is in browse, search and chapters.
+With this list view, once the user saw it, it could still be seen even when the user is offline and close the app.

 4. Manga Info Page